Observational insights on the origin of giant low surface brightness galaxies: Discussion

 In the case of \Malin2 we can exclude the major merger scenario since its disc is only mildly dynamically overheated and \citet{Kasparova2014} observed a steep metallicity gradient for the gas in the disc which is likely to be flattened during mergers \citep[see, e.g. ][and references therein]{Zasov2015}.

 \U1922 described in detail in \citet{Saburovaetal2018} seems to differ from all other other known gLSBGs.
 It has a strongly overheated stellar disc with clumpy irregular spiral arms.
-The ionised gas in the inner region counter-rotates with respect to the outer part of the galaxy. \citet{Saburovaetal2018} reproduced most of the observed features of the galaxy in the model of an in-plane merger of giant Sa and Sd galaxies.
-Therefore \U1922 is likely a result of a major merger.
-This assumption is also supported by the fact that this is the only galaxy in our sample significantly deviating from the Tully--Fisher relation.
+The ionized gas in the inner region counterrotates with respect to the outer part of the galaxy. \citet{Saburovaetal2018} reproduced most of the observed features of the galaxy in the model of an in-plane merger of giant Sa and Sd galaxies.
+Therefore, \U1922 is likely a result of a major merger.
+This assumption is also supported by the fact that this is the only galaxy in our sample deviating from the TF relation.